Other Medical Services & Supplies

 Exclusion(s):

-- No more than one session per day (per person).
+• No more than one service (session or assessment) per day (per person).

 Respiratory Equipment

-Based on a rolling five-year period, you and your dependants each have a maximum of $1,500 (combined maximum per person) toward the purchase or rental of respiratory equipment (e.g. continuous positive airway pressure (CPAP) machines, sleep apnea dental appliances, nebulizers, peak flow meters, etc.).
+Based on a rolling 5-year period, you and your dependants each have a per person, combined maximum of $1,800 toward the purchase or rental of respiratory equipment (e.g. continuous positive airway pressure (CPAP) machines, sleep apnea dental appliances, nebulizers, peak flow meters, etc.).

 You can easily track your expenses and view your usage summary on My ASEBP or the My ASEBP Mobile App.